Chapter 2. Setting up a project and storage

 Wait until the loading spinner disappears and Start by importing a pipeline is displayed.

 ImportantYou must wait until the pipeline configuration is complete before you continue and create your workbench.
-If you create your workbench before the pipeline server is ready, your workbench will not be able to submit pipelines to it.
+If you create your workbench before the pipeline server is ready, your workbench cannot submit pipelines to it.

-If you have waited more than 5 minutes, and the pipeline server configuration does not complete, you can try to delete the pipeline server and create it again.
+If you have waited more than 5 minutes, and the pipeline server configuration does not complete, you can delete the pipeline server and create it again.

-You can also ask your OpenShift AI administrator to verify that self-signed certificates are added to your cluster as described in Working with certificates.
+You can also ask your OpenShift AI administrator to verify that they applied self-signed certificates on your cluster as described in Working with certificates (Self-Managed) or Working with certificates (Cloud Service).

 Verification